Buying Green Power and Renewable Energy Certificates

 The following links go to sections that describe how green power and RECs may fit into your climate action plans.

 Green power represents a sale of electricity generated from renewable energy resources by a local utility or power service provider.
 RECs represent the environmental benefits derived from renewable energy projects; they are sold as a commodity separately from the electricity.
 Both green power and RECs are sold in blocks of megawatt-hours (MWh).
 To convert RECs into the more typical units of tons of carbon dioxide equivalent, the carbon content of electric power at your campus must be considered.
-The EPA Green Power Equivalency Calculator will help you convert RECs to carbon or other units.
+The U.S. Environmental Protection Agency (EPA) Green Power Equivalency Calculator will help you convert RECs to carbon or other units.

 The economics of green power and RECs purchases vary greatly, depending on the renewable technology involved, location, incentives, and the size of the purchase.
 You can read a comprehensive guide to renewable energy purchase agreements, RECs, and on-site renewable energy generation titled, EPA Guide to Purchasing Green Power.